blurred-machine/Web-Development-final-project-2017-/README.md

    > Change password to a new one

-NOTE: Still there exists some small modifications to be done in the website, and a lot of upgradations.
+NOTE: Still there exists some small modifications to be done in the website, and a some more upgradations.